mcfongtw/flink-cassandra-connector-examples/README.md

 #### FileWordCount
 A re-implementation of the "WordCount" program that computes a simple word occurrence histogram over text files in a streaming fashion.
-This example utilizes Tuple data type to perform the stream computation and store the result back to C* with CQL entity `WordCount`
+This example utilizes POJO data type to perform the stream computation and store the result back to C* with CQL entity `WordCount`

 ## Common Services
 ### Embedded Cassandra Service